Are Liquidation and Insolvency the Same Thing?

 What is Liquidation?

-Liquidation refers to the process of closing down a company by selling, or ‘liquidating,’ its assets to convert them into cash.
+Liquidation, by contrast, refers to the process of closing down a company by selling, or ‘liquidating,’ its assets to convert them into cash.

-However, there are two main types of liquidation, one of which is chosen for solvent companies:
+There are two main types of liquidation, one of which is chosen for solvent companies:

 Creditors Voluntary Liquidation (CVL): Initiated by directors of insolvent companies unable to pay debts, this form hands control to a liquidator to dissolve the company responsibly, prioritising creditor repayment from asset sales.